RazK/WhatsApp-Bot/README.md

 ### Features

+<b>Translation</b> - If you text the bot in any language other than English, it will translate the message to English.
+It uses the [Google
+Translate API](https://pypi.org/project/googletrans/) to do that.

-You can type any message with the following words, and the bot will respond accordingly.<br>
+<b>Easter Eggs</b> - You can type any message with the following words, and the bot will respond accordingly.<br>
 Check [app.py](app.py) for a full list of supported words.

 * <b>Horse</b> - The bot will fetch a horse image from https://generatorfun.com and send it back.